PiLord1/Word-Search-Puzzle-Solver/README.md

 ## PART 2: Word Search Solver

-Now, since I’ve already created a means for initializing the board and entering the words to search, it is time to create my own algorithm for searching the words.
+Now, since I’ve already created a means for initializing the board and entering the words to search, it is time to create the algorithm for searching the words.
 My algorithm followed the following conventions:
 * Origin (row 0, col 0) should be located at the top most left cell of your board.
 * It is assumed that the word search can be completed by looking for the words in the following directions: left, right, up, down, and the four diagonals.
 There will be no instances where the word cannot be found in a straight line on the board.